matthin/biased/README.md

 # Usage
-To run from the command line, use this: `biased example.com`
+To run from the command line, use: `biased example.com`

+# Code Example
+`
+require "biased"

+puts Biased::Client.new("huffingtonpost.com").parent`

 # Developers
-To run test, use: `rake spec`
+To run tests, use: `rake spec`